 Students will obtain "hands on" experience through the Head Start program located next door.
-Students are required to be in compliance with regulations that are required in the Early Childhood Education field.
+Students are required to follow regulations that are required in the Early Childhood Education field.
 Your child must obtain the following in order to participate in the ECE program: